vishalbakshi/mapnificent/README.md

 # 30x30: Visualizing Rapid Network Service

-This repo holds information gathered during the SF DataJAM @ Code For America on Saturday, April 13, 2019.
+This is the launchpad for the brainstorms and proof of concept established during the SF DataJAM @ Code For America on Saturday, April 13, 2019.

 ## Brainstorm